How Can You Prevent Cancer?

 Get moving!
 Exercise reduces your risk of developing cancer and other chronic or acute diseases.
 Find some type of physical activity you like, and stay with it.

 Eat a plant-based diet.
 Most of the food you eat should not have a mother.
 Focus on eating more plants, including fruit, vegetables, legumes, whole grains, nuts and seeds.
 Limit your intake of high-fat animal foods like red meats, milk and cheese, and smoked, cured and pickled foods.
+Learn more about putting cancer prevention on your plate.

 Get yourself or your child vaccinated.
 The Centers for Disease Control recommends the HPV vaccine for girls ages 13 through 26 years and for boys ages 13 through 21 years, who have not yet been vaccinated.